-Many BLDC motor manufacturers are familiar with the 700B Series, and supply specific hook-up information for the Dart control.
+Many BLDC motor manufacturers are familiar with the 700B Series, and supply specific hookup information for the Dart control.
 Other manufacturers only supply timing diagrams, leaving it up to the installer to generate a hook-up procedure.
 Finally, some manufacturers may supply motors with no accompanying information.
 The last two situations will be discussed later.
-All BLDC motors, no matter what the hook-up status, are connected to the 700B Series control as shown in figure 1 of the Hook-Up Diagram section.
+All BLDC motors, no matter what the hook-up status, are connected to the 700B Series control as shown in figure 1.